TrebledJ/trebledj.github.io/content/posts/programming/2023-04-24-the-mathematics-of-types.md

 data Maybe a = Nothing | Just a
 ```

 Here, `a` is a type parameter, much like the type parameters in C++ templates and other generic programming languages.
 We can substitute types to get a **concrete type**.
-For example, we can have a `Maybe Int`, `Maybe Bool`, `Maybe String`, or even a `Maybe (Maybe (Maybe Int))`!
+For example, we can have `Maybe Int`, `Maybe Bool`, `Maybe String`, or—for the absolute masochists—`Maybe (Maybe (Maybe Int))`!

-We can write a safe integer divide function by returning `Nothing` when the divisor is `0` (indicating an error) and returning the wrapped quotient otherwise.
+`Maybe` is commonly used to denote a computation that might fail.
+For instance, we can write a safe integer divide function which returns `Nothing` when the divisor is `0` (indicating an error, since we can't divide) and returning the wrapped quotient otherwise.

 ```haskell
 ghci> safeDiv x y = if x == 0 then Nothing else Just (x `div` y)